 India’s small businesses, whether they operate in cities or rural areas, rely heavily on compact and fuel-efficient mini trucks for daily cargo movement.
 From kirana stores to e-commerce deliveries, the need for light commercial vehicles (LCVs) is at an all-time high.
 Here are the top 8 models in 2025 that balance price, performance, and practicality.

-Compact, lightweight, and cost-effective, the Piaggio Ape Xtra LDX is ideal for ultra-local transport.
-It comes with a 435cc single-cylinder engine and supports both diesel and CNG fuel types.
-In the CNG variant, it gives an impressive mileage of up to 36 km/kg.
-With a payload capacity of 506 kg and pricing between ₹2.5 to ₹3.5 lakh, it’s a top choice for hyperlocal delivery businesses like tiffin services, florists, and medicine couriers.
+Compact, fuel-efficient, and budget-friendly, the Piaggio Ape Xtra LDX stands out as a practical choice for ultra-local transportation.
+It’s powered by a 435cc single-cylinder engine and offers both diesel and CNG options for flexible operation.
+The CNG version provides an impressive mileage of up to 36 km/kg, with a payload capacity of 506 kg.
+Priced affordably between ₹2.5 and ₹3.5 lakh, it serves perfectly for local businesses such as tiffin deliveries, flower vendors, and medicine suppliers seeking reliable daily mobility.

 India’s push toward sustainable logistics is driving the growth of electric mini trucks for urban transport and delivery.